 Another study evaluated the effectiveness of a HIFU treatment after 7 days, 4 weeks and 12 weeks.
 After 12 weeks, the participants' skin elasticity had improved significantly in all treated areas.

 Other researchers studied 73 women and two men who underwent HIFU treatments.
 Doctors who evaluated the results reported an improvement of 80% in facial and neck skin, while satisfaction among the participants was 78%.

-There are various HIFU devices on the market.
-One study compared the results from two different units by asking clinicians and individuals who had undergone HIFU treatment to evaluate the effects.
-Although participants reported differences in pain levels and overall satisfaction, the researchers concluded that both devices could effectively tighten the skin.
+There are different HIFU machines on the market.
+One study compared the results of two different devices by asking clinicians and people who had undergone HIFU treatment to evaluate the effects.
+Although participants reported differences in pain levels and overall satisfaction, the researchers concluded that both devices were effective in tightening the skin.

 It is worth noting that each of the above studies involved only a relatively small number of participants.

 Side effects of HIFU treatment

 In general, evidence suggests that a HIFU treatment has few side effects, although some people may experience mild pain and discomfort immediately after the procedure.

 The South Korean study concluded that there were no serious side effects from the treatment, although some participants reported:

 In another study, researchers found that while some people who had HIFU treatment on their face or body reported mild pain immediately after treatment, after 4 weeks, they reported no pain at all.

 Another study showed that 25.3% of the participants had mild pain after the procedure but that it improved immediately without intervention.